astronomer/docs/astro/configure-idp.md

 #### Step 1: Verify your domain(s)

-Mapping a domain to OneLogin ensures that all users with the same email address domain have the same authentication experience when they log in to Astro.
-You must map at least one domain toOneLogin to complete this setup.
+Mapping a domain to Ping Identity ensures that all users with the same email address domain have the same authentication experience when they log in to Astro.
+You must map at least one domain to Ping Identity to complete this setup.
 You can later use this mapping to enforce specific login methods for users with emails from a specific domain.

-To map a domain to OneLogin, you must verify that you own the domain.
+To map a domain to Ping Identity, you must verify that you own the domain.

 1. In the Cloud UI, click **Settings**, then click **Authentication**.
 2. In the **Managed Domains** menu, click **Managed Domain**.
-3. In the **Domain** field, enter the domain that you want to map to OneLogin.
+3. In the **Domain** field, enter the domain that you want to map to Ping Identity.
 4. Click **Create**.
 The domain is added to your **Managed Domains** and marked as **Unverified**.
 5. In the entry for your domain, click **Verify**.
 6. Follow the steps provided by the Cloud UI to verify your domain.
-7. Repeat steps 1-6 for any other domains you want to map to OneLogin.
+7. Repeat steps 1-6 for any other domains you want to map to Ping Identity.

 #### Step 2: Configure Ping Identity